- 23 Oct 2025

 Once your filters are set, click Generate Smart Routes to automatically create optimised schedules for your engineers based on the configuration and priorities you’ve defined.

-Once your smart routes have been generated, you’ll see an Engineer Timeline displaying the planned schedules.
+The next tab is your visualisation page.
+Here you’ll see an Engineer Timeline displaying the planned schedules.

 Click the arrow beside an engineer’s name to expand the row and view a detailed breakdown of their jobs and travel information.